-Perhaps fifteen years ago, realizing that I was going to fall asleep before finishing my rosary, I placed my half-prayed beads directly on to the nightstand, instead of in their plastic holder, and drifted off to slumber.
+Nearly twenty years ago, realizing that I was going to fall asleep before finishing my Rosary, I placed my half-prayed beads directly onto the nightstand, instead of in their plastic holder, and drifted off to slumber.

-Upon awakening next morning I saw that the beads, though themselves dry, were sitting in a pool of dense, almost waxy-feeling oil.
+Upon awakening the next morning, I saw that the beads, though themselves dry, were sitting in a pool of dense, almost waxy-feeling oil.

 Then, I opened the rosary container and lifted it to his nose.